diz217/Workday-Autofill/README.md

 # Workday-Autofill
-Automatically fill skill fields in Workday job applications by interacting with the dropdown suggestion system.
-Workday applications are notoriously repetitive.
+Automatically add skills in Workday job applications by interacting with the dropdown suggestion system.

-A lightweight browser script that detects Workday dropdown candidates, waits for rendering, and selects the correct skill automatically.
+The script waits for Workday's dynamically rendered dropdown suggestions and selects the correct candidate automatically.

-## Overview
+## Why this exists
 Applying to jobs on Workday often requires manually adding dozens of skills one by one.

 Each skill requires: